Run Python scripts in Power BI Desktop

 Run your Python script and import data

 You can refresh a Python script in Power BI Desktop.
-When you refresh a Python script, Power BI Desktop runs the Python script again in the Power BI Desktop environment.
+To refresh, go to the Home ribbon and select Refresh.
+When you refresh a Python script, Power BI Desktop runs the Python script again.

 Take a look at the following additional information about Python in Power BI.